-If You Choose to Adopt a Hypoallergenic Breed
+Adopting a Hypoallergenic Breed

-While hypoallergenic cats are not technically totally allergy free, they may still be a better option.
+While hypoallergenic cats are not technically totally allergy-free, they may still be a better option.
 If you want to go this route, check out these breeds:

-Siberian Cats are believed to produce less of the Fel d 1 enzyme and are one of the most popular of the hypoallergenic breeds.
-They are large cats with semi-long hair in a variety of colors, and are known for their strength in jumping.
+Siberian cats are believed to produce less of the Fel d 1 enzyme and are one of the most popular of the hypoallergenic breeds.
+They are large cats with semi-long hair in a variety of colors and are known for their strength in jumping.
 Many breeders believe these cats have characteristics that are typically found in dogs - they will wait for you at the front door to come home and will respond to being called.

 Russian Blue Cats

 Sphynx cats have one very obvious distinction—no hair!
 Ironically, Sphynx cats do not produce less of the Fel d 1 enzyme that plagues allergy sufferers.
 However, because they are hairless, their dander (that houses the Fel d 1) does not spread all over the house or float through the house.
-It sticks to their skin and, as you may imagine, these cats are relatively easy to wipe down.
+It sticks to their skin, and, as you may imagine, these cats are relatively easy to wipe down.